turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 * Coupons can be used by multiple customers, but may only be used one time per customer.
 (Validation for Invoice Model)
 * Inactive coupons cannot be added to an Invoice.
 (Validation for Invoice Model)
+* A Coupon has a maximum number of uses before it is automatically deactivated.
+When implemented, prove that the number of times used on the Merchant Coupon Show Page is updated accordingly.
 * Holiday Coupons can be used up to 1 week from the actual holiday date.
 The coupon should automatically inactivate once someone tries to create an Invoice with that Coupon after a week of the holiday.
 * Generate unique coupon codes as suggestions when creating a new coupon.